wavesplatform/waves-documentation/en/waves-api-and-sdk/client-libraries/waves-js.md

 For now, you can use one of the following Providers:

 * SeedProvider developed by Waves team creates test account from SEED.
 SeedProvider can be used at the app debugging stage.
-* StorageProvider developed by Waves.Exchange is the wallet software that encryptes and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.
+* [Waves Signer](https://gitlab.waves.exchange/we-public/storage-provider) developed by Waves.Exchange is the wallet software that encryptes and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.

 You can also develop your own Provider, see [Prodider Interface](#provider-interface).